s3g/s3g-mc/docs/process-guides-3oafx.md

 ## Source Format Convention

 3OAFX processes use `ACN/SN3D` for ambisonic media and rendered ambisonic output.
 When a process accepts both ambisonic and non-ambisonic material, `Auto by channel count` reads `4ch` as 1OA, `10ch` as 2OA using the first 9 channels, and `16ch` as 3OA.
 A true `9ch` WAV may also be accepted as 2OA.
-Other channel counts are treated as non-ambisonic source material and encoded into the selected `ACN/SN3D` output order.
+Other channel counts are treated as non-ambisonic source objects.
+Each input channel is placed onto the selected 3OAFX directional layer, then encoded into the selected `ACN/SN3D` output order.
+This is a directional-layer interpretation rather than a decode of a standard speaker format such as 5.1 or hexagonal ring.
 Use the source-format override when the selected item needs to be interpreted differently.

 References and related writings are listed separately in the documentation.
 The guide pages focus on how to use each process.